GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 Enumerations
 ------------

+-   Strong enums (`enum class`) ***should*** be used if possible.
+    Ideal use cases for strong-enums are fixed sets that benefit from the strong enum's type-checking.

+-   Plain Enums (`enum`) ***must*** be used for enums that are designed to be combined together, by bit-position, or that are otherwise complicated by strong-typing.

+    -   Strong enums weren't always available to PAL.
+Interface code may use plain enums more generally than our current guidelines.

 -   The size of the integer-representation of all enumeration types
     ***must*** be fully specified.
 The syntax for this in accordance